African Cats: Release

-The film was released on April 22, 2011, and as of April 12, 2011, over $1.7 million in tickets were sold in advance of the film's release.
-As of May 2, 2011, ticket sales translated into 50,000 acres of land saved in Kenya.
-The full-length trailer for African Cats was originally released on December 7, 2010.
+The film was released on April 22, 2011, and as of April 12, over $1.7 million in tickets were sold in advance of the film's release.
+As of May 2011, ticket sales translated into 50,000 acres of land saved in Kenya.
 The film was released in France on February 1, 2012, under the title Felines (French: Félins).
-The film was released on April 27, 2012 in the United Kingdom with narration by Patrick Stewart.
+The film was released on April 27 of the same year in the United Kingdom with narration by Patrick Stewart.
 The premiere was attended by several important guests of honour, including Prince William and Catherine, Duchess of Cambridge and Lucy Rosen.

-Critical reaction

-The film has received generally positive reviews from critics.
-Based on 76 reviews collected by Rotten Tomatoes, the film has an overall approval rating of 72% with an average rating of 6.2/10.
-Its consensus states "It isn't quite as majestic as its subjects, but African Cats boasts enough astounding footage -- and a big enough heart -- to keep things entertaining."
-Another review aggregator, Metacritic, calculated an average rating of 63 based on 18 reviews.

 Home media

-The film was released as a Blu-ray/DVD combo pack and movie download on October 4, 2011 (the same day as The Lion King Diamond Edition Blu-ray/DVD combo pack).
-The DVD version of the release includes the "Disney & Nature" and "Save the Savanna" bonus features, while the Blu-ray version additionally includes the music video for "The World I Knew" by Jordin Sparks and a behind-the-scenes extra called "Filmmaker Annotations."
-The movie download version includes the two bonus features from the DVD, plus three segments from the "Filmmaker Annotation" Blu-ray extra.
-Disneynature will also donate a portion of the home media proceeds earned through October 10, 2011 to the African Wildlife Foundation's "Save the Savanna" initiative.
+The film was released as a Blu-ray/DVD combo pack and film download on October 4, 2011 (the same day as The Lion King Diamond Edition Blu-ray/DVD combo pack).
+The DVD version of the release includes the "Disney & Nature" and "Save the Savanna" bonus features, while the Blu-ray version additionally includes the music video for "The World I Knew" by Jordin Sparks and a behind-the-scenes extra called "Filmmaker Annotations".
+The film download version includes the two bonus features from the DVD, plus three segments from the "Filmmaker Annotation" Blu-ray extra.
+Disneynature donated a portion of the home media proceeds in October 2011 to the African Wildlife Foundation's "Save the Savanna" initiative.

 Music

 "The World I Knew" is a song performed by American recording artist Jordin Sparks, and serves as the theme song of African Cats.
 The song was written by Ryan Tedder and Inflo who also produced the song.
-It was released by Walt Disney Records as a digital download on the 12th of April, 2011, on iTunes and amazon.com.
+It was released by Walt Disney Records as a digital download on April 12, 2011, on iTunes and amazon.com.
 The film also features music by composer Nicholas Hooper; Hooper's soundtrack to the film was chosen as one of the 97 Original Scores eligible for a nomination at the 84th Academy Awards in 2011.

 Background

-Jordin describes the song as being about "everybody having a path they have to take but when you have that one person next to you or a few friends, if you have your family with you pretty much you can face another day, you can get through any obstacle and you can make it through anything."
+Jordin describes the song as being about "everybody having a path they have to take but when you have that one person next to you or a few friends, if you have your family with you pretty much you can face another day, you can get through any obstacle and you can make it through anything".